Ever wondered what we do with your hair, foils and paper cups? Read on...

 What is it?
 Why do people ask for it ?
 Why do hairdressers either love it or run for the hills?

 To put it simply Balayage, whilst starting out as a method of painting hair has become a ‘look’ that clients want to achieve.
 It is a soft blend of a natural root colour blending into a lighter colour which builds up lightness towards the ends.
 Some clients like darker pieces towards the ends giving ribbons of lightness while others prefer the look of an Ombre which is full of one colour throughout the mid-lengths and ends.

 Balayage is a very popular trend for those who want a less high maintenance colour.
 High/lowlights and full tints which create strong colour at the roots equals a 4 – 6 week regrowth that needs attention, whereas colour with a melted natural root may need attention 6 months later.
-Depending on the desired result a top up 15 minute colour refresh or toner – in the salon or at home- may be advised between balayage visits.
+A balayage maintenance service is recommended 10 weeks after a full balayage where we would lift the grown down colour up toward the root again and refresh that face frame.
+Depending on the desired result a top up 15 minute colour refresh or toner – in the salon or at home- may also be advised between balayage visits.

 Highly skilled service.

 Painting bleach onto a section of hair without separating out the pieces to be coloured is a highly skilled job.
 It is all too easy to leave the hair with blotches where there should be soft blends of colour.
 It takes a lot practice and a soft touch to keep the bleach where you want it.
 Not all balayage are created equal however.
 If the clients hair is light to start with or the desired result is a sunkissed look then open freehand balayage works well.
 For darker heads of hair and a stronger colour the balayage will be covered with foil, paper wraps or cling film to intensify help the result.
 It’s worth noting here that wrapped balayage takes a little longer for the colourist to create than an open balayage.